arunoda/meteor-up-legacy/README.md

 ### Reconfiguring

-After you've edit configurations or settings.json, you can reconfigure the app without deploying again.
+After you've edit environmental variables or settings.json, you can reconfigure the app without deploying again.
 Use following command for that.

     mup reconfig